-Robin van den Akker is a cultural philosopher at the Erasmus University Rotterdam (EUR) and a researcher at TNO Information and Communication Technology.
-He has written and spoken extensively on everyday life and digital culture, social space and social time, architecture and the work of Henri Lefebvre.
+Robin van den Akker is a cultural philosopher at Erasmus University Rotterdam (NL) and Erasmus University College (NL), as well as a guest researcher at TNO Information and Communication Technology.
+He teaches, writes and speaks on contemporary aesthetics and culture, the digitization of everyday life and social space and social time.
+He also co-coordinates the ‘Centre for Art and Philosophy’ and acted as advisor for various art exhibitions and cultural events.
 Robin and Timotheus Vermeulen are founding editors of Notes on Metamodernism.
 They are currently working on a monograph on the topic.

 Nadine Feßler studied Comparative Literature, History of Art and American Literature at Ludwig-Maximilians-University Munich and at Eberhard Karls University Tübingen.
 She is a member of PhD-Programm ProLit and works as a research assistant at LMU Munich.